Anton Georgiev: Career

 He was the chairman of the Department PO C-2 2012 Jubilee Congress, headlined "Science and education in the future".

 He was the secretary of the commission of the "Electronics" section in the Scientific Session of Varna in 2004.

 He reviews articles in the magazine Annual School Lectures Special.
 He reviewed 7 books - 3 textbooks, 3 guides for laboratories and three research projects.

 In 1992 he became an expert in electronic equipment.
 He produced over 1,000 pieces of technical advice on electronic equipment for various insurance companies.

 He is an Auditor of systems for quality management.
 In 2011 he led a team of auditors conducting internal audits at the Centre for Professional Training / CIE / at Varna and took part in the team auditing the Faculty of Marine Science and Ecology.

 He was a Member of the Council of the Faculty of Electronics at Varna (2006).

 He was Chairman of the Scientific juries reviewing the doctoral thesis of Dr Toncho Hr.
 Papanchev and Daniela Mareva.

 He was Chairman of the Scientific jury selection procedure for First Assistant DTK - Dobrich in 2016.

 He is a member of the Scientific jury at Varna in Communication and computer equipment, "Technology of electronic production".

-He was chairman from 2000 to 2011 for the Balgaroezikovo training dept. "ETM".
+He was chairman from 2000 to 2011 for the Bulgaro-speaking training dept. "ETM".